mrakgr/The-Spiral-Language/readme.md

 Statically typed languages have type systems that are simply too weak to be useful and dynamically typed languages are simply too inefficient.
 And Lisp macros are not a substitute for first class staged functions and join points.

 Hence it is easy to predict that great libraries will not get made in any of the aforementioned languages nor in any of the mainstream languages that aren't C++.
+The effort is simply too great and too strenuous in them.
 At best, .NET for example might get bindings for Tensorflow or CNTK if it has not already.

 And though Tensorflow, CNTK and PyTorch are written in C++ that is hardly a beaming recomendation for the language.
 C++ is widely known enough that its quality as a language can stand for itself.

 Making a machine learning library is hard enough to crush most langauges, but Spiral can make it a lot easier and the hows of that is what will be covered in this chapter.
-However, this is a language tutorial and not a deep learning tutorial so what won't be covered is to how to actual use deep learning to do interesting things.
+That having said, this is a language tutorial and not a deep learning tutorial so what won't be covered is to how to actual use deep learning to do interesting things.
 Instead it will be about library construction.

-It has been a very long road for the author to get to this point so he is eager to present this.

 #### Primitives